A tale about a girl who plans to break up with her boyfriend…but fears the consequences of his temper.

 “Where the fuck do you think you’re going?” he shouted.
 The wind carried his voice off into the sky.

-I stepped backwards toward the edge of the cliff.
+I stepped back toward the edge of the cliff.
 “Don’t hurt me, Bobby!”
 I screamed.
 “I’m sorry, okay?
 Just don’t hurt me!”

 He stomped through the weeds and sand.
 I watched his fists, clenched and shaking.
 I stepped back again, but he grabbed me by the arm and squeezed.
 “Look at me,” he said.
 But I couldn’t.
 My eyes were shut and my head was turned away from him.
 He gave me a shake.
 “Look at me!” he yelled.
 I sobbed and turned my head slowly, peeking open one eye, then another.
 He stared back at me, breathing heavy through his nose.
 Then, slowly, like I was dumb, he said, “Get in the fucking car…now.”